NEWS

 International Violin Competition of Indianapolis, Inc.

-James Whitcomb Riley Memorial Assoc., Inc. d/b/a Riley Children’s Foundation
+James Whitcomb Riley Memorial Association, Inc.

 Kids Dance Outreach, Inc.

-Kokomo Symphonic Society, Inc.
+Kokomo Civic Theatre, Inc.

-Kurt Vonnegut Memorial Library, Inc.
+Kurt Vonnegut Memorial Library Inc.

 Lafayette Symphony, Inc.